phoenixframework/phoenix_live_dashboard/README.md

 LiveDashboard provides real-time performance monitoring and debugging tools for Phoenix developers.
 It provides the following modules:

+  * Home - See general information about the system

   * Metrics - See how your application performs under different conditions by visualizing [`:telemetry`](https://hexdocs.pm/telemetry) events with real-time charts

   * Request logging - See everything that was logged for certain requests